How do I prepare my device for sale?

 2. Open the "Watch" app on your iPhone.

-6. Tap on “Unpair Apple Watch”.
+6. Tap "Unpair Apple Watch."

-• "Remove mobile plan"
+• "Remove cellular plan"

-After uncoupling, the watch is:
+After unpairing, the Watch is:

 • no longer locatable